LibertyDSNP/spec/pages/Ethereum/Registry.md

 ## Rejected Alternatives

 * Why not the Ethereum Name Service ([ENS](https://ens.domains/))?
-  * Overly complex and expensive for the simple use case of handles
+  * Overly complex and expensive for the simple use case of handles.
-  * Support can be added later through custom ENS resolution
+  * Support can be added later through custom ENS resolution.
-  * Didn't provide a numerical id for efficient graph storage
+  * Doesn't provide a numerical id for efficient graph storage.
-  * Still subject to homograph attacks
+  * Still subject to homograph attacks.

 ## Contract Interface